Renfrewshire Accidents

 25 July 1860

 Serious Coal Pit Explosion near Johnstone – Yesterday morning, shortly after six o'clock a serious explosion took place in the Benstone coal Pit, situated near Johnstone, the property of Ludovic Houston Esq of Johnstone Castle.
 It would appear that shortly after six o'clock, Henry Alexander, a miner, accompanied by three boys named respectively George Hodgart, Johnstone Barr, and James Killin, was proceeding to his working in the pit.
 In passing a unused working, one of the lights of the party ignited the fire-damp, and the consequence was an immediate explosion.
 The whole party were severely burned, and the lad Hodgart was, in addition, so seriously injured, that he was removed to the Infirmary here.
 He had sustained, in addition to serious burns on the face and upper extremities, a dislocation of the left hip joint, a fracture of the left foreleg, and a severe compound fracture of the right foreleg.
 He remains at present in a very dangerous state.
-[Herald, July 26 1860]
+[Glasgow Herald 26 July 1860]

 29 December 1866